Where have Home Prices in the Boise Valley been and where are they going?

 Once prices begin to increase, so will interest rates.
 One must take the time to calculate the savings monthly, as compared to the interest rate and the sales price.

-For more information on Idaho real estate and buying homes in the Boise, Nampa area, contact Accredited Buyer Representative, Don Wixom, Realtor of RE/MAX Advantage in Nampa, Idaho.
+For more information on Idaho real estate and buying homes in the Boise, Nampa area, contact Accredited Buyer Representative, Don Wixom, Realtor of RE/MAX Executives in Nampa, Idaho.